American Preteen Suicide Rates Increased More Than 8 Percent Annually Since 2008: Study

 Public Health Crisis

-The American Academy of Pediatrics (AAP) calls suicidal behavior among youth and young adults a “major public health crisis,” pointing out that it is the second leading cause of death among individuals between the ages of 10 and 24.
+The American Academy of Pediatrics (AAP) calls suicidal behavior among youths and young adults a “major public health crisis,” pointing out that it is the second-leading cause of death among individuals between the ages of 10 and 24.

 Risk factors for suicide can include previous attempts, social isolation, substance use, and mental health conditions such as depression.
 Relationship factors such as bullying, adverse childhood experiences, and family conflicts also contribute to suicidal behavior.

-Young people who face barriers to health care or experience stigma when seeking mental health services may be more susceptible to suicidal tendencies.
+Young people who face barriers to health care or seeking mental health services, possibly because of a stigma, may be more susceptible to suicidal tendencies.

 “Most youth who die by suicide show some warning signs and behavior changes,” AAP states.
 This includes talking about killing oneself, feeling as if there is no reason to live, feeling like a burden, feeling hopeless, and mood changes such as depression and anxiety.